wernerglinka/metalsmith-blog-starter/README.md

     Your site is now running at `http://localhost:3000`!

-    Open the `new-site` directory in your code editor of choice and edit `src/content/index.md.njk`.
+    Open the `my-blog` directory in your code editor of choice and edit any page.
 Save your changes and the browser will update in real time!

 ## What's included?